dchhitarka/game/README.md

-# pingpong
+# Game
-This is a Ping Pong game created using HTML5 canvas and JavaScript
+This repo contains all the games I created using HTML5 canvas and JavaScript API